farm-ng/farm-ng-core/docs/docs/Developer Guide/style-guide.md

 ```

 Note:
- - Marcos provided by farm-ng-core in generally provide functionallity not
+ - Marcos provided by farm-ng-core in generally provide functionality not
    supported otherwise, such as line number log output for ASSERT macros,
    to/from string conversions for enums etc.